kashisau/kashis.com.au/src/pages/photography.md

     title: Sunset on the Arno
     blurb: A Tuscan sunset captured on the Arno river in Florence in the summertime.
     image: /img/photo-sunset-on-the-arno.jpg
+  - babel:
+    title: Tower of Babel
+    blurb: A wheeled chariot built for the yearly harvest festival in Kathmandu Valley.
+    image: /img/photo-tower-of-babel.jpg
+  - jomsom:
+    title: Twilight in Jomsom
+    blurb: A mountain that forms the valley of Jomsom during the first flecks of sunrise.
+    image: /img/photo-jomson-sunrise.jpg
   - tram:
     title: Mountain Tram
     blurb: A mountside tram traverses in front of the Swiss alps in Lauterbraunnen.
     image: /img/photo-mountain-tram.jpg
+  - langtang:
+    title: Alternate Peaks
+    blurb: Two mountains behind the town of Kyangjin Gumba in the Langtang region of Nepal’s Himalayas.
+    image: /img/photo-alternate-peaks.jpg
+  - tatopani:
+    title: Sunset in Tatopani, Myagdi
+    blurb: The further mountain from the Kali Gandaki River gorge in Tatopani, Myagdi—within the Annapurna region of Nepal.
+    image: /img/photo-sunset-in-tatopani.jpg
+  - airport:
+    title: Mountain Takeoff
+    blurb: A plane is loaded on the runway at Jomsom Airport in Nepal's Mustang region, readying for an early morning flight to Pokhara.
+    image: /img/photo-airport-in-jomsom.jpg
 ---